marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/elements/multiple2.png
     	:width: 49%

 Choosing multiple options is possible by using checkboxes.
-Checkboxes work in exactly the same way as single choice options.
+Checkboxes work in exactly the same way as single choice options shown above.
 Only the form of display is slightly different, as these are displayed as a list from which participants can pick several options.
 This way, multiple inputs can occur in one stage.
 Additionally to the single choice, you can specify the following settings:

 minimum and maximum number of choices and
 	This restricts how many options can be picked by the participant.